FuSeFL: Fully Secure and Scalable Federated Learning: Fully Secure Federated Learning (FuSeFL)

 \subsection{Risk-Aware Dynamic Client Grouping}

-To reduce the likelihood of information leakage through collusion, FuSeFL employs a dynamic, adversary-aware grouping strategy in which client pairs are reshuffled every global round.
-This continual reconfiguration enhances robustness by minimizing repeated co-training relationships, thereby amplifying privacy through exposure diversity.
+To reduce the likelihood of weakening anonymity through flow-matching attacks\cite{mixmatch} and backdoor channels that may lead to information leakage and collusion over time, FuSeFL employs a dynamic, adversary-aware grouping strategy in which client pairs are reshuffled every global round.
+This continual reconfiguration enhances robustness by minimizing repeated co-training relationships, thereby amplifying privacy through exposure diversity and repeated communication patterns.
+Each client pair is assigned a \emph{collusion risk score} $\rho(C_i, C_j) \in [0,1]$, reflecting potential anonymity weakening and structural correlations such as shared ownership, industry overlap, or regulatory proximity.

-Client grouping is coordinated by the server using only \emph{public or registered metadata}, such as organizational type, legal jurisdiction, or historical affiliations, while avoiding access to private data or training artifacts.
-This design choice supports deployment in cross-silo settings where participants (e.g., hospitals, banks, or labs) operate under distinct governance and regulatory constraints.

-Each client pair is assigned a \emph{collusion risk score} $\rho(C_i, C_j) \in [0,1]$, reflecting potential structural correlations such as shared ownership, industry overlap, or regulatory proximity.
 Given these scores, FuSeFL computes a set of disjoint client pairs $\mathcal{G} = \{(C_i, C_j)\}$ that minimize overall collusion exposure:

 This problem maps to a classical \emph{minimum-weight perfect matching} on a complete undirected graph, where clients are nodes and edge weights correspond to collusion risk scores.
 The exact solution can be obtained in $O(n^3)$ time using combinatorial optimization techniques such as the Hungarian algorithm~\cite{kolmogorov2020blossom}.
 However, for large-scale deployments, FuSeFL employs a more scalable approximation: it greedily constructs groupings by iteratively selecting the lowest-risk unpaired edge until all clients are matched.
 This greedy matching runs in $O(n^2 \log n)$ and has shown strong empirical performance for similar pairwise minimization tasks~\cite{price2023efficient}.